Pierangelo Manzaroli

-Pierangelo Manzaroli (born 25 March 1969) is a retired Sammarinese footballer, currently a manager.
+Pierangelo Manzaroli (born 25 March 1969) is a retired Sammarinese footballer and manager.

 Career

 Manzaroli was a midfielder and played for the San Marino national team.

 Having managed the San Marino U21s team to a competitive win on home soil over Wales, he moved to take the job of the senior team.
 He took the place of record-making manager Giampaolo Mazza.
 Manzaroli's first match as manager was a home friendly against Albania.
 San Marino lost 0–3.

 On 15 November 2014 he led his team to their first non-negative result in 10 years, when San Marino drew 0–0 at home against Estonia.